I love the idea of yoga first thing in the morning. There’s something romantic about waking up your body in time with the rise of the sun.

 The “spiritual bliss” shall we say, is difficult to express in writing without diving deep into yogic philosophy, but I think a yoga practitioner of any level knows exactly what it feels like.
 Cultivating this feeling, especially at the beginning of your day, is a powerful step towards happiness.

 Make it a Habit

 For most people, mornings are the most habitual time of the day.
 We’re tired and not yet fully awake, so we follow patterns that we can accomplish without committing too much brain power.
 Which is a good thing, decision fatigue is real, and habits are the perfect tool to offset it.

 We all do it.

 Do you eat the same cereal each morning?
 Make your coffee the same way?

 It’s the reason Mark Zuckerberg – CEO of Facebook – puts on the same outfit for work each day.
 So that he has “to make as few decisions as possible” besides the ones that matter to him.

-Having a routine for your practice can reap benefits for your practice too.
-It's entirely possible to train your body to perform at a particular time of the day.
+Having a routine can reap benefits for our practice too.
+It’s entirely possible to train our bodies to perform at a particular time of the day.
 As your body adjusts to having a practice at the same time each day, you may find that you:

-Besides, we’ve all got to wake up at some point, and it doesn’t matter what you’re doing in the day - you can always get up a little earlier to practice.
-You can be sure that this time will be free of distractions, whereas you can't say the same about the evening.
+Besides, we’ve all got to wake up at some point, and it doesn’t matter what we’re doing in the day, we can always get up a little earlier to practice.
+We can be sure that this time will be free of distractions, whereas the same can’t be said about the evening.

 We’re not all early risers or morning people.